syeung14/self-dev/songs/The read slim shady.md

-But if we can hump dead animals and `antelopes`    [deer like] Then there's no reason that a man and another man can't `elope` [get married] But if you feel like I feel, I got the `antidote`        [cure/substance] Women, wave your pantyhose, sing the chorus, and it goes—   [thin piece] [Chorus]
+But if we can hump dead animals and `antelopes`    [deer like] Then there's no reason that a man and another man can't `elope` [get married] But if you feel like I feel, I got the `antidote`        [cure/substance] Women, wave your `pantyhose`, sing the chorus, and it goes—   [thin piece] [Chorus]
 I'm Slim Shady, yes, I'm the real Shady
 All you other Slim Shadys are just imitating [mimic/imminent/intimate]